Boston: A History Built on Sport

 Fenway Park, the stadium home of the Red Sox, is the oldest Major League Baseball ballpark in existence.
 It is not only an important baseball icon for Red Sox fans, it is a legendary place for all baseball fans, with a legendary history to match.

-If you’re looking for places to stay near to the famous park, thesqua.re has serviced accommodation in Boston within walking distance of the famous stadium.
+If you’re looking for places to stay near to the famous park, thesqua.re has furnished apartments in Boston within walking distance of the famous stadium.

 Fenway Park is not the only stadium with a long history in the city, Matthews Arena is the world’s oldest indoor multi sports facility.

 Although the Red Sox are perhaps the city’s most famous sports team, they are also well represented in all of the other major leagues of American sport.
 The Celtics represent the city for basketball, the Bruins for ice hockey and the New England Patriots and the New England Revolution are based in nearby Foxborough and represent the area for American football and soccer respectively.